pculllback/atml3-docs/source/index.html.md

 * `Mapping Expression` - data field storage and its modification
 * `Vocabulary` - content to be rendered if the property is called in a container

-## Let's take an example, assume the following data set is given:
+Let's take an example, assume a JSON data set is given (see item 1).

 ```
+1.

 {
 	"animal": "DOG",
 	"color": "brown",